uclamii/model_tuner/source/usage_guide.rst

 AIDS Clinical Trials Group Study
 ---------------------------------

-The UCI Machine Learning Repository is a well-known resource for accessing a wide range of datasets used for machine learning research and practice.
-One such dataset is the AIDS Clinical Trials Group Study dataset, which can be used to build and evaluate predictive models.
+The `UCI Machine Learning Repository <https://archive.ics.uci.edu/ml/index.php>`_ is a well-known resource for accessing a wide range of datasets used for machine learning research and practice.
+One such dataset is the `AIDS Clinical Trials Group Study dataset <https://archive.ics.uci.edu/dataset/890/aids+clinical+trials+group+study+175>`_, which can be used to build and evaluate predictive models.

 You can easily fetch this dataset using the ucimlrepo package.
 If you haven't